sphero-inc/Sphero-Android-SDK/samples/SelfLevel/README.md

 	DeviceMessenger.getInstance().addAsyncDataListener(mRobot, mDataListener);

-Withing the handleAsyncData callback we print out the async message status code in readable text to a label with the following code:
+Within the handleAsyncData callback we print out the async message status code in readable text to a label with the following code:

     private DeviceMessenger.AsyncDataListener mDataListener = new DeviceMessenger.AsyncDataListener() {
         @Override